-Their songs a weird but they are awesome they should definitely be in the top ten, if not top 5.
-They are amazing Les Claypool is an alien, his bass skills are amazing, there is no other bass player like him.
+Their songs are weird, but they are awesome.
+They should definitely be in the top ten, if not top 5.
+They are amazing.
+Les Claypool is an alien, his bass skills are amazing, there is no other bass player like him.

-I don't think they're the best 3 man band ever, but I had to vote for them because they're way to low on this list.
+I don't think they're the best 3-man band ever, but I had to vote for them because they're way too low on this list.
 They should be top ten easily.

 They should definitely be in the top 10.
 Very underrated.

-Pete sings in a way that he doesn't need the words to rhyme to be catchy, he has to do it in other ways. you can notice it in the way his vocals often use alliteration and dynamic contrast.
-Their riffs are often catchy though simple.
-Sam is a pretty good drummer and the songs tend to start off simple with him but slowly he adds in more complicated fills and other drumming mechanics.
-Dean's bass part always compliments the guitar part and in cases of I Get It, it works perfectly with the drum part to create a unique experience.
-They keep getting better with every album
+Pete sings in a way that he doesn't need the words to rhyme to be catchy.
+He has to do it in other ways.
+You can notice it in the way his vocals often use alliteration and dynamic contrast.
+Their riffs are often catchy, though simple.
+Sam is a pretty good drummer, and the songs tend to start off simple with him, but slowly he adds in more complicated fills and other drumming mechanics.
+Dean's bass part always complements the guitar part, and in cases like I Get It, it works perfectly with the drum part to create a unique experience.
+They keep getting better with every album.

 Pete's vocals, melodic riffs, and insanely well-written lyrics are unmatched by any band out there.
 It's a shame they're not as popular as sissy bands like Nickelback.